ABADY1000/FSND-ReportingTool-Abdullah_Alamoodi/README.md

 ### Prerequisites

+  You will need the following:
+  * Virtual Machine softwere.
-  You will need VM and you will also need Vgrant with Ubuntu installed.
+  * Vgrant with Ubuntu installed.

-  Inside your new environment you need Python 3.6 and PostgreSQL to be installed.

 You can download VM from [here](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)
 And you cand download Vagrant [here](https://www.vagrantup.com/downloads.html)

+  Inside your new environment *Ubuntu* you will need:
+  * Python 3.6.
+  * PostgreSQL.

 ### Installing